Son-of-David/Raspberry-Pi-Zero-or-Zero-2-Image-with-OLED-or-LCD/README.md

 If you could give me a star too that would be appreciated I put in a lot of hours on this.
 Especially if you use this image.

+SSH username: root and password: toor if you need help with the system look at https://github.com/RoganDawes/P4wnP1_aloa

 The Waveshare 1.3inch OLED top hat with the SH1106 drive will work instantly with the image I provided the LCD will require you to delete the BeBoXGui folder and reinstall by running the install.sh in the LCD folder.

 The link to my personal server where this is hosted for direct download and sha256 verification is https://torchurch.us